Great Crossings Bridge

 The Great Crossings Bridge is a masonry bridge on the National Road between Somerset County and Fayette County, Pennsylvania.
 It crosses the Youghiogheny River near Confluence, Pennsylvania.
+The bridge was submerged in 1940 to make way for a reservoir, although it occasionally reappears during periods of drought.

 History and architectural features

-Built during the early nineteenth century, near a ford in use by Europeans since George Washington's 1753 journey to Fort LeBoeuf, the 375 ft, 40 ft, 30 ft sandstone bridge with three arches was erected between 1813 and 1818 by James Kinkead, James Beck and Evan Evans, and was dedicated on July 4, 1818 at an event attended by President James Monroe.
+Built near a ford in use by Europeans since George Washington's 1753 journey to Fort LeBoeuf, the 375 ft, 40 ft, 30 ft sandstone bridge with three arches was erected between 1813 and 1818 by James Kinkead, James Beck, and Evan Evans and was dedicated on July 4, 1818, at an event attended by President James Monroe.

 The town of Somerfield, Pennsylvania, which was originally named Smythfield, was built at the eastern end of the bridge in 1817.
 The bridge and town were later inundated by Youghiogheny River Lake, a reservoir that began filling in 1940.

 The bridge remains standing in the reservoir, just downstream from the present U.S. Route 40 bridge.
 The bridge is normally submerged year-round, but is occasionally accessible during periods of drought when the water level in the lake drops significantly.
-While the normal low-water mark during winter is at an elevation of 1419 ft, the top of the bridge is visible at 1392 ft and the deck is exposed at 1384 ft.
+While the normal low-water mark during winter is at an elevation of 1419 ft, the top of the bridge is visible at 1392 ft, and the deck is exposed at 1384 ft.

 In November 2024, a drought completely exposed the Great Crossings Bridge as well as the remains of the city of Somerville.
 Over 10,000 people have visited the location since the bridge was exposed.